pszemraj/vid2cleantxt/README.md

 	Total Memory 20 GB
 	Operating System  Windows 10 64-bit

 Note: if you change wav2vec2_model = "facebook/wav2vec2-large-960h-lv60-self" to wav2vec2_model = "facebook/wav2vec2-base-960h" the runtime will be considerably faster.
 I have not compared accuracy on my own use cases, but I am sure Facebook has.

-How can I improve the performance of the model from a word-error-rate perspective?
+# How can I improve the performance of the model from a word-error-rate perspective?

+You can train the model, but that requires that you already have a transcription of that person's speech already.
+As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.

-I've found x repo / script / concept that I think you should incorporate or collaborate with the author.
+# I've found x repo / script / concept that I think you should incorporate or collaborate with the author.

 Send me a message / start a discussion!
 Always looking to improve.

-TROUBLESHOOTING
+## TROUBLESHOOTING

-	I tried to transcribe an audio file and it gave me an error:
+# I tried to transcribe an audio file and it gave me an error:

 Planning to update the code to detect audio files and handle those.
 For now, only works on video files.
 If you want to try yourself, convert_vidfile and convert_vid_for_transcription just need to be updated.

-	My computer crashes once it starts running the wav2vec2 model:
+# My computer crashes once it starts running the wav2vec2 model:

 Try decreasing 'chunk_length' in vid2cleantxt_folder.py or vid2cleantxt_single.py (whichever you use).
 Until you get to really small intervals (say < 10 seconds) each audio chunk can more or less be treated independently as they are different sentences.

-EXAMPLE
+## EXAMPLE

+# Description

 The "example_JFK_speech" folder contains the results and interim files of running both the single file and folder version.
 NOTE: I had to split "GPU_President Kennedy speech on the space effort a" when pushing to Git, so there are 5 video files but when I ran the folder transcriber it was just one.
 Again, this shouldn't really be an issue as the audio is "independent"

-	Output script run log for the "single_file" version
+# Output script run log for the "single_file" version:

 	C:\Users\peter\AppData\Local\Microsoft\WindowsApps\python.exe C:/Users/peter/PycharmProjects/vid2cleantxt/vid2cleantxt/vid2cleantxt_single.py
 	2021-03-09 22:07:21.289433: W tensorflow/stream_executor/platform/default/dso_loader.cc:60] Could not load dynamic library 'cudart64_110.dll'; dlerror: cudart64_110.dll not found